slin18/JDBC-Stock-Exchange/README.md

 Instruction: Run the program to receive a prompt to input a ticker for a specific stock.
 The program will connect to the NYSE database using your credentials.in.
 It will then produce an HTML file outside the src folder.
-Note that these credentials.in are specific and unique..
-You must be able to access Cal Poly unix server to access the professor's SQL database
+**Note that these credentials.in are specific and unique You must be able to access Cal Poly unix server to access the professor's SQL database**

 Method:
-Individual
+Individual stocks
 Q4
 Compare the absolute change between average closing value per month